Winter lawn diseases

 While most lawn diseases are not common during Winter, if you have brown, irregular patches in your lawn that you can't explain, you may have a fungal problem.

-Lawn diseases are often caused by fungal strains and can cause significant amounts of damage to your lawn.
-Most present themselves as dead and dying patches.
-The problem with diagnosing those symptoms alone is that most lawn problems present as dead and dying patches, making it difficult for home gardeners to tell if disease is a problem.
+Lawn diseases are typically caused by various types of pathogens, including fungal strains, bacteria, viruses and nematodes and can cause significant amounts of damage to your lawn.
+Most fungal diseases present themselves as dead and dying patches.
+The problem with diagnosing those symptoms alone is that most lawn problems present as dead and dying patches, making it difficult for home gardeners to tell if disease is the problem.
 Fungal diseases are uncommon in domestic lawns and even more uncommon in winter.
 It isn't unusual to see dead and dying patches in lawns during winter; however, it's far more likely that they are caused by other factors such as:

 • Poor drainage